 At Tees, we offer a fixed fee of £750 + VAT for a straightforward, uncontested divorce.
 If your situation develops and additional legal costs will be incurred, we will let you know in advance so you don’t receive an unexpected bill.

+Tees do not provide legal aid.
 If you think you may be eligible for legal aid, you should contact a legal firm which has a legal aid contract.
+Use GOV.UK website to find a legal aid adviser.

 If you want a lawyer at Tees to take a closer look at your situation, for a fixed fee of £150 + VAT, we can talk with you for up to 90 minutes and set out some options.